popstarfreas/DG-TS/zombiesabilities.md

 ## Self Repair
 ### Unlocked via
-Getting to round 10, in 100 different solo matches.
+Not yet unlockable, but it will be via getting to round 10, in 100 different solo matches.
+This is pending an update that adds such tracking.

 ### S S
 Activate charging mode to charge up a burst of healing via damage.